defi-wonderland/prophet-modules/docs/src/content/modules/resolution/bond_escalation_resolution_module.md

 ### Key Methods

+- `decodeRequestData`: Decodes request parameters.
-- `pledgeForDispute(bytes32 _requestId, bytes32 _disputeId, uint256 _pledgeAmount)`: Allows users to pledge in favor of a given dispute.
+- `pledgeForDispute`: Allows users to pledge in favor of a given dispute.
-- `pledgeAgainstDispute(bytes32 _requestId, bytes32 _disputeId, uint256 _pledgeAmount)`: Allows users to pledge against a given dispute.
+- `pledgeAgainstDispute`: Allows users to pledge against a given dispute.
-- `claimPledge(bytes32 _requestId, bytes32 _disputeId)`: Allows user to claim his corresponding pledges after a dispute is resolved.
+- `claimPledge`: Allows user to claim his corresponding pledges after a dispute is resolved.

 ### Request Parameters